sauce420/snake/README.md

 # snake
-Simple snake game for python practice using pygame \n I'm just making this to practice git and python
+Simple snake game for python practice using pygame

+I'm just making this to practice git and python